Caterham: History

+Toponymy

+The origin of the name Caterham is disputed and unknown.
+One theory is that it derives from the Primitive Welsh word cadeir meaning chair and the Old English hām meaning village.
+This could be in reference to a chair-shaped hill.
+Other theories derive it from the Old English cattahām or cattehām meaning 'Catta's settlement' or 'settlement of the cats'.

 Post Norman Conquest

 Caterham's church of St Lawrence is of Norman construction and retains a rector as its incumbent.
 In the reign of King John, Roger son of Everard de Gaist gave this including its church lands to the monastery of Waltham Holy Cross.
 Everard's grandfather was Geoffery of Caterham who gave land to his son in the 12th century.
 This monastery ran the glebe as a manor, receiving a grant of free warren in their demesne lands of Caterham in 1253; holding it until the dissolution of the monasteries.

 Caterham's original village centre consisted in the nearest part of the ridge of Caterham on the Hill to the railway station in Caterham Valley, including at the street ascending the relatively steep, short hill, Church Hill.
 Although no conservation area has been designated in either civil parish, four secular buildings, including The King and Queen public house, three churches as well as a vault and tomb in St Lawrence's churchyard are listed; these are along Hill Street/ Church Hill in Caterham on the Hill.